thednainus/Bayesian_tutorial/README.md

 https://thednainus.wordpress.com/2017/03/03/tutorial-bayesian-mcmc-phylogenetics-using-r/

-In the K80 tutorial the user will be able to reproduce the plots to appear in our forthcoming review:
+In the K80 tutorial the user will be able to reproduce the plots in our review:

-**A biologist's guide to Bayesian phylogenetic analysis** [Nature Ecology and Evolution, 1:1446-1454](http://rdcu.be/v4jM).
+**A biologist's guide to Bayesian phylogenetic analysis** Nascimento FF, dos Reis M, Yang Z. (2017) [Nature Ecology and Evolution, 1:1446-1454](http://rdcu.be/v4jM).

 For example, the plot below shows the prior, likelihood and posterior surfaces for the distance, d, and the ts/tv ratio, k, for the K80 example: